-Australian dredging and civil construction company, Hall Pacific, is celebrating 10 years of operation in Fiji this year, having worked with the Fiji Government and various local communities over the past decade to lessen the impacts of river flooding and improve tourism infrastructure across the country.
+Dredging and civil construction company Hall Pacific is celebrating 10 years of operation in Fiji this year, having worked with the Fiji Government and various local communities over the past decade to lessen the impacts of river flooding and improve tourism infrastructure across the country.

 Hall Pacific Managing Director Cameron Hall said the 10-year anniversary marked an important milestone for the company, which employs an average of 20 Fijians to work on its projects each year.